Air Pollution & Public Health: Expert Tips for Reducing Exposure and Staying Safe

 • Industrial pollution monitoring requirements

-In India, the National Clean Air Programme (NCAP) aims to reduce particulate pollution levels in major cities.
-The initiative promotes better air quality monitoring networks, pollution source identification, and long-term mitigation strategies.
+In India, the National Clean Air Programme (NCAP) focuses on reducing particulate pollution in major cities.
+It promotes monitoring networks, pollution source identification, and long-term mitigation strategies.

 • Fuel quality regulations